-- liaison with the relevant indigenous community or communities concerning: - places of significance to that community (including archaeological sites, natural sites, story sites etc: - appropriate community involvement in field surveys; - liaison with local people and interest groups about sites of non-indigenous cultural heritage; - any requirements by communities and/or informants relating to confidentiality of site data must be highlighted; - a systematic survey of the proposed development area to locate and record indigenous and nonindigenous cultural heritage places; - significant assessment of any cultural heritage sites/places located; - the impact of the proposed development on cultural heritage values; - a report of work done which includes background research, relevant environmental data and methodology, as well as results of field surveys, significance assessment and recommendations; and - a permit to conduct the research and survey will be required under the provisions of the Aboriginal Cultural Heritage Act 2003 and/or the Queensland Heritage Act 1992.
+- liaison with relevant indigenous community/communities concerning: - places of significance to that community (including archaeological sites, natural sites, story sites etc; - appropriate community involvement in field surveys; - any requirements by communities and /or informants relating to confidentiality of site data must be highlighted.
+Non-indigenous communities may also have relevant information; - a systematic survey of the proposed development area to locate and record indigenous and nonindigenous cultural heritage places; - significant assessment of any cultural heritage sites/places located;

+- the impact of the proposed development on cultural heritage values; - a report of work done which includes background research, relevant environmental data and methodology, as well as results of field surveys, significance assessment and recommendations.